dafthack/MSOLSpray/README.md

 So this doubles, as not only a password spraying tool but also a Microsoft Online recon tool that will provide account/domain enumeration.
 In limited testing it appears that on valid login to the Microsoft Online OAuth2 endpoint it isn't auto-triggering MFA texts/push notifications making this really useful for finding valid creds without alerting the target.

 Lastly, this tool works well with [FireProx](https://github.com/ustayready/fireprox) to rotate source IP addresses on authentication requests.
 In testing this appeared to avoid getting blocked by Azure Smart Lockout.
+HEY!
+Go into script and add fireprox headers to spoof.

 **Brought to you by:**